Table of Contents

 As mentioned, cost reduction can involve several areas of the business.
 From sales to procurement, we now cover the production area.
 For manufacturing businesses that work with heavy machinery, downtimes mean less money that can be made and a rise in costs.

 That said, the main goal for any manufacturing organization is to keep downtimes at a minimum.
 To do so, it is necessary to look into the common downtime causes and plan strategic measures to lower them.
-Once that is assessed you can set an attainable target to measure progress in an intuitive manufacturing dashboard.
+Once that is assessed, you can set an attainable target to measure progress in an intuitive manufacturing dashboard.

 3. Goal: Increase Customer Lifetime Value

-Our third and final goal is the CLV.
+Our third goal is the CLV.
 The customer lifetime value is a complex performance indicator that can be influenced by several factors.
 It works as a prediction of the monetary value that will derive from the whole relationship with a customer.
 The CLV is a great indicator for subscription-based companies as it is easier for them to predict the duration of the relationship, but it can also prove useful to any other type of business.
 It is calculated with the following formula: Customer Lifetime Value = (Customer Value * Average Customer Lifespan) - Customer Acquisition Costs

 Given the complexity and importance of the CLV, increasing it is a common goal for organizations across industries.
 As seen in the formula, the elements that influence the CLV the most include customer acquisition as well as satisfaction.
 Therefore, these are great starting points to set our smaller aims.